FAQ for DACA/Undocumented Students

 Interstate travel has not been an issue for undocumented/DACA students so far.
 However, students should fully understand and evaluate the risk of doing so to themselves under the new political administration.
 The more you are in places where there are heightened security risks, like airports, the higher the risk of detention.
 Generally, if you travel by car, bus or train you are unlikely to have a problem unless you visit an area near a land border.
 For example, the Southern parts of California, Texas, Arizona, or in the North, in places like Niagara Falls, NY near the Canadian border.
 Border areas get increased scrutiny and you are more likely to encounter an immigration official.
 However, if you have a valid U.S. issued identification card, like a drivers license you are likely not to have a problem depending on what state you visit .
 When in doubt, please reach out to the International Student Center to get information on Immigration attorneys.

-9. What kind of Safety Plan should I come with?
+9. What kind of Safety Plan should I come up with?

 Memorize the phone number of a qualified lawyer and of a family member or friend with lawful immigration status whom you can call if picked up by U.S Immigration and Customs Enforcement (ICE).